build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 ## Introduction

-If you have decided to embark on your cloud journey with Amazon Web Services (AWS), Congratulations 🎉

 Setting up an AWS cloud account is a significant step in your cloud journey, but navigating the vastness of its capabilities requires more than just sign-up knowledge.

 Its been more than a decade since I have been working with AWS products and services - as a customer and as an employee.
 Throughout this time, I've had the privilege of observing the curiosity of builders like yourself, frequently posing similar questions about how to set the foundation right.